Bellevalia

 Bellevalia hyacinthoides, 21st April 2014, Rimmer de VriesBellevalia hyacinthoides, 21st April 2014, Rimmer de VriesBellevalia hyacinthoides, 21st April 2014, Rimmer de Vries

-Bellevalia longipes Post from Turkey, Syria, Iran, and Iraq blooms mid spring.
+Bellevalia longipes Post is from Turkey, Syria, Iran, and Iraq.
+It flowers mid spring.
 It has brownish lavender flowers on long pedicels.
 Photo by John Lonsdale.

 Bellevalia longipes, John Lonsdale

 Bellevalia longistyla (Miscz.)
 Grossh. is native to eastern Turkey, Iran and the Caucasus in mountains and steppes.
 The pedicels are long in flower and become even longer in seed.
 First photo by Jane McGary.
-Photos 2,3 taken in its habitat in Georgia by Oron Peri.
+Photos 2 and 3 were taken in its habitat in Georgia by Oron Peri.

 Bellevalia longistyla, Jane McGaryBellevalia longistyla, Oron PeriBellevalia longistyla, Oron Peri

 Bellevalia pycnantha (K.Koch) Losinsk. according to Plants of the World Online is a synonym for Bellevalia paradoxa (Fisch. & C.A.Mey.)
 Boiss.
 It is native from Turkey through the Caucasus and is one of the more widely available species in cultivation.
 The very dark flowers are typical.
 Plants sold commercially under this name are lighter blue than the photographed plant, which was grown from Turkish seed.
-Easily cultivated in well-drained soil.
-Photo by Jane McGary
+It is easily cultivated in well-drained soil.
+The first photo by Jane McGary.
+The second photo was taken by John Lonsdale.

-Bellevalia rixii is a recently described species from eastern Turkey.
-Photographed growing in rocky, silty soil just after snowmelt in the mountains near Lake Van, Turkey.
-Photo by Jane McGary.
+Bellevalia rixii Wendelbo was described in 1980.
+It is from eastern Turkey.
+It was photographed by Jane McGary where it was growing in rocky, silty soil just after snowmelt in the mountains near Lake Van, Turkey.

 Bellevalia rixii, Jane McGary

 Bellevalia romana (L.) Sweet is from Southern Europe.
 The flowers are a creamy white fading to brown, dull violet, or brownish green.
 It has blue-black anthers.
-It may be one of the easier species to grow and looks better when it first opens than when it is fading.
+It may be one of the easier species to grow.
 Photos from Mary Sue Ittner.
+The last three were taken in 2021 of the same plant at different stages.

 Bellevalia sitiaca Kypriotakis & Tzanoud. is an extremely rare species from East Crete.
 It is a species of high cliffs, growing in crevices and rock pockets flowering in February-March.
 Photo was taken by Oron Peri in his collection.